-For anyone looking to stay productive on the road, purchasing a quality portable keyboard can help improve the ergonomics of your work environment and ensure faster, less error-prone typing.
+For anyone looking to stay productive on the road, a quality portable keyboard helps improve the ergonomics of your work environment and ensures faster, less error-prone typing.

-You likely have a full-size keyboard and mouse at home, but these can be clunky to travel with.
-Purchasing a keyboard that’s lightweight and specifically designed for travel and mobile use is a better option, especially if you’re on the road or work from coffeeshops regularly.
+You likely have a full-size keyboard and mouse at home, but these are clunky to travel with.
+A keyboard that’s lightweight and specifically designed for travel and mobile use is a better option, especially if you’re on the road or work from coffeeshops regularly.

-Many of these models are Bluetooth enabled, and can be used with both laptops and mobile devices such as tablets and smartphones.
+Many of these models are Bluetooth enabled, and can be used with both laptops and mobile devices like tablets and smartphones.
 While traditional wireless keyboards typically rely on USB dongles, these mobile Bluetooth keyboards are more versatile and don’t rely on a small, easily-lost component to work.

 Looking for a complete ergonomic workstation while on the go?
-Pair a portable keyboard with a compact mouse and quality laptop stand, and you will have a comfortable mobile work solution.
-You could also opt to simply place your laptop on a raised surface, using a separate mouse and keyboard to create a basic standing workstation.
+Pair a portable keyboard with a compact mouse and quality laptop stand, and you’ll have a comfortable mobile office.
+You could also opt to simply place your laptop on a raised surface, using a separate mouse and keyboard to create a basic standing desk.

-A quality portable keyboard can also be beneficial for leisure time.
+Most portable keyboards can also be used during your downtime.
 Many people use a small keyboard to control apps on their smart TV, or to run a computer from the couch.
-If this is your intended use, be sure to look for a model with an adequate wireless range of at least fifteen feet.
+If this is your intended use, be sure to look for a model with an adequate wireless range, typically at least fifteen feet.

-When shopping for a portable keyboard, the most important factors to keep in mind are size, comfort, device compatibility, and battery life.
+When shopping for a portable keyboard, the most important factors are size, comfort, compatibility, and battery life.
 We’ve checked out dozens of options, and feel confident stating that whether you’re looking for an ergonomic keyboard for work, the perfect travel keyboard, or an ultra-compact model for smartphone use, these are the best portable keyboards available today.

 - Size: 14.9 x 6.2 x 0.9 inches